 koconnell at carleton dot edu

-I have a background in Geology and Education in a variety of settings.
-My research has focused on large-scale tectonic movements, which means I've been able to combine tectonics, structural geology, sedimentology, and paleomagnetism to answer these questions.
-I have a passion for teaching, and have taught high-school Earth Science and Marine Science formally, and have informally taught everywhere else (in coffee shops, while hiking, while leading canoe trips, in the teachers lounge, etc)!
-I've also worked as a contracting geologist for the National Museum of Natural History, at the Smithsonian Institution, where I helped manage their gigantic meteorite collection and was also able help with educational displays for the exhibit hall.
-And, I had a stint with a geotechnical engineering firm where I helped map landslides, trench faults, and climb under buildings and through sewer lines.
+I have a Masters in Geology from University of California, Davis.
+My research has focused on large-scale tectonic movements, combining tectonic, structural geologic, sedimentologic, and paleomagnetic data.
+I have a passion for teaching, and have taught high-school Earth Science and Marine Science formally, and have informally taught everywhere else (in coffee shops, while hiking, while leading canoe trips, in the teachers lounge, etc).
+As a contracting geologist for the National Museum of Natural History, at the Smithsonian Institution, I helped manage and update the Meteorite Research Collection for improved preservation and accessibility, responded to public meteorite identification requests, and helped design educational displays for the exhibit hall.
+I also have a limited background in geotechnical engineering, where I was mostly involved with landslide mapping, fault trenching, and monitoring public infrastructure.

 University of California, Davis, MS 2009, Thesis: Sedimentology, Structural Geology, and Paleomagnetism of the Ghost Rocks Formation; Kodiak Islands, Alaska.

 Carleton College, Northfield, MN, BA 2004, Thesis: Ages, geochemistry, and field relationships of mafic dikes along the Wrangell Transect, Southeast Alaska.